debops/debops/docs/guides.rst

                    else "/home") + "/" + username }}'

-This will allow you to set the path for common home directories in one location and reuse it thruought your infrastructure.
+This will allow you to set the path for common home directories in one location and reuse it through your infrastructure.

 List of current POSIX capabilities
 ----------------------------------